 GLOBSEC Future …a unique opportunity to set trends

-The fourth technological revolution is quickly redefining not only today’s business environment, but also the way our economies and societies work.
-Leaders are faced with challenges and changes that transform where, how, and with whom they do business.
-Those who can stay ahead of this changing environment, and plan innovative strategies for the future, will likely become tomorrow’s winners.
-What approaches should these leaders use to compete in this fast shifting playing field?
-What are the areas investors should be seeking to invest in?
-GLOBSEC Future will look closer into the future trends and innovations and will thus help provide answers on how and where to seek future added values to the businesses.
+The Fourth Industrial Revolution is quickly redefining not only today’s business environment, but also the way our economies and societies work.
+Leaders are faced with challenges and changes that transform where, how and with whom they do business.
+Those who can stay ahead of this changing environment and plan innovative strategies for the future will likely become tomorrow’s winners.
+What approaches should these leaders use to compete in such fast shifting playing field?
+What areas should investors be seeking to invest in?
+GLOBSEC Future will look closer into the future trends and innovations and will thus help provide answers how and where to create future added values to various businesses.

-To enable companies to stand out from the crowd and enhance their reputation and impact even more, GLOBSEC 2017 Bratislava Forum will introduce a new set of discussion formats covering trendsetting business and technology topics.
-The quest for sustainable solutions to global challenges offers a strategic opportunity for smart cities, internet of things, green business and secure cyber infrastructure to take the lead.
+To enable companies to stand out from the crowd as well as enhance their reputation and impact even more, GLOBSEC 2017 Bratislava Forum will introduce a new set of discussion formats covering trendsetting business and technology topics.
 The ambition of this format is to create even stronger bond of policy-making and business in order to introduce sustainable solutions to global challenges.

 GLOBSEC Future 2017 Topical Framework